iterative/katacoda-scenarios/get-started/tracking/intro.md

 history is linked to a version of the data file in the DVC cache.
 This linking or connection is done through the MD5 hash of the cached file, which is also its name on the cache.

-**Note:** DVC and other stuff are being installed on the playground.
-Please be a bit patient.